wild-flame/Words_Filling/README.md

 ## Dependency

 Python

 PIL - Python Image Library

 ## Usage

-Put the words data (jpeg or png format) in '../image/data/*', the script will load data from there automatically.
+Put the words data (jpeg or png format) in '../image/data/', the script will load data from there automatically.

-Put the 0-1 digit picture in '../image/xxxxx.jpg', where words can only be written in area valued "1".
+In the meanwhile, put the 0-1 digit picture in '../image/xxxxx.jpg', where words can only be written in area valued "1".

 Type in the terminal: